ThonyPrice/GameOfLife/README.md

 https://www.python.org/downloads/

-2.2 Clone the repository by using git:
+2.2 Clone the repository by using git: <br />
 ```$ git clone https://gits-15.sys.kth.se/nlindq/GameOfLife.git```

-2.3 Run the code in the shell using:
+2.3 Run the code in the shell using: <br />
 ```$ python3 init.py```

 ### 3. Testing strategy